simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2025 Dec 03 0030 UTC
+:Issued: 2025 Dec 04 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 3 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 7 (NOAA Scale
-Scale levels).
+G3).
-The greatest expected 3 hr Kp for Dec 03-Dec 05 2025 is 5.67 (NOAA Scale
+The greatest expected 3 hr Kp for Dec 04-Dec 06 2025 is 5.67 (NOAA Scale
 G2).

-NOAA Kp index breakdown Dec 03-Dec 05 2025
+NOAA Kp index breakdown Dec 04-Dec 06 2025

-             Dec 03       Dec 04       Dec 05
+             Dec 04       Dec 05       Dec 06
-00-03UT       3.00         4.67 (G1)    4.33
+00-03UT       4.67 (G1)    4.33         3.67
-03-06UT       3.67         4.67 (G1)    4.33
+03-06UT       4.67 (G1)    4.33         2.00
-06-09UT       3.00         5.67 (G2)    4.33
+06-09UT       5.67 (G2)    4.33         2.00
-09-12UT       3.00         4.33         4.00
+09-12UT       4.33         4.00         2.67
-12-15UT       3.00         3.67         3.67
+12-15UT       3.67         3.67         2.67
-15-18UT       3.33         3.67         3.33
+15-18UT       3.67         3.33         2.67
-18-21UT       4.33         4.00         3.00
+18-21UT       4.00         3.00         2.67
-21-00UT       5.67 (G2)    4.33         3.33
+21-00UT       4.33         3.33         3.00

-Rationale: G1-G2 (Minor-Moderate) geomagnetic storming is likely to
+Rationale: G1-G2 (Minor-Moderate) geomagnetic storms are likely on 04
-commence by late on 03 Dec and continue into 04 Due due to coronal hole
-high speed stream effects possibly combined with glancing shock arrival
-from a coronal mass ejection that left the Sun on 01 Dec.
-It should also
-be noted that a chance (25%) for isolated periods of G3 (Strong)
-geomagnetic storming will exist on late 03 Dec and early 04 Dec,
-especially if the corotating interaction region ahead of the high speed
-stream arrives with embedded shock.
+Dec due to combined CH HSS and embedded CME influences.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 03-Dec 05 2025
+Solar Radiation Storm Forecast for Dec 04-Dec 06 2025

-              Dec 03  Dec 04  Dec 05
+              Dec 04  Dec 05  Dec 06
 S1 or greater   15%     15%     15%

-Rationale: There is a slight chance for an S1 (Minor) solar radiation
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
-storm on 03-05 Dec.
+No significant active region activity favorable for radiation storm
+production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 03-Dec 05 2025
+Radio Blackout Forecast for Dec 04-Dec 06 2025

-              Dec 03        Dec 04        Dec 05
+              Dec 04        Dec 05        Dec 06
 R1-R2           75%           75%           75%
 R3 or greater   30%           30%           30%

-Rationale: Isolated to occasional M-class flares (R1-R2, Minor-Moderate)
+Rationale: Isolated to occasional R1-R2 (Minor-Moderate) radio blackouts
-are expected (75%) through 05 Dec, with a chance for X-class flares
+are expected (75%) through 06 Dec, with a chance for a R3 (Strong) event
-(R3-Strong 30%), given past flare history and the potential of current
+(30%), given past flare history and the potential of current active
-active regions on the disk.
+regions on the disk.

 ```